eCommerce definition | 7 Types of eCommerce businesses 2023

 Shopee

 Launched in 2015, Shopee is the leading eCommerce platform in Southeast Asia and Taiwan.
-Shopee provides consumers an easy, secure, fast, and enjoyable online shopping experience that is enjoyed by tens of millions of consumers daily.
+Shopee provides consumers with an easy, secure, fast, and enjoyable online shopping experience that is enjoyed by tens of millions of consumers daily.
 It offers a wide product assortment, supported by integrated payments and seamless fulfillment.

 Here are some facts and statistics about Shopee: